Slovakia Food & Drink

 Popular dishes include:

-Dumplings: Home-cooked dumplings filled with sheep cheese and bacon is considered by many to be Slovakia’s national dish.
+Dumplings: Home-cooked dumplings filled with sheep cheese and bacon are considered by many to be Slovakia’s national dish.

 Zemiakovć placky: This dish consists of potato pancakes that have been fried with garlic and flour.